qinzhouhit/cs_job/README.md

 3) RS/AS: no new grad version, you compete with experienced/PhD candidates.
 4) MLE: usually they want someone with industrial experience as SDE/ MLE.

+### Pure research roles
+Just in case one is interested, there are certain PURE research roles (research + publishing paper) in certain companies, such as Spotify, Salesforce, Alibaba DAMO, Deepmind, Dataminr, etc.